-A proud Jamaican National, Staceyann’s voice was featured on the Oprah Winfrey Show, where she spoke candidly about her experiences of growing up on the island and the dire consequences of her coming-out there.
+A proud Jamaican national, Chin’s voice was featured on the Oprah Winfrey Show, where she spoke candidly about her experiences of growing up on the island and the dire consequences of her coming-out there.

-Staceyann is the author of the memoir, "The Other Side of Paradise," and is currently touring "MotherStruck," her critically acclaimed solo theater piece, directed by Cynthia Nixon, and produced by Rosie O’Donnell, chronicling her incredible experiences about motherhood, which opened in New York, in December, of 2015.
-The most recent publication, "Crossfire: A Litany For Survival," is the first full-length collection of Chin’s poetry.
-Staceyann is currently touring and sharing poems from "Crossfire."
+Chin is the author of the memoir, "The Other Side of Paradise," and is currently touring "MotherStruck," her critically acclaimed solo theater piece, directed by Cynthia Nixon and produced by Rosie O’Donnell, chronicling her incredible experiences about motherhood, which opened in New York in December of 2015.
+Her most recent publication, "Crossfire: A Litany For Survival," is the first full-length collection of Chin’s poetry.
+Chin is currently touring and sharing poems from "Crossfire."

-Be it on 60 Minutes, in the New York Times, or The UK Guardian Staceyann has a reputation for telling it exactly like it is.
+Be it on 60 Minutes, in The New York Times or The UK Guardian, Chin has a reputation for telling it exactly like it is.